mzac/gitlab-icinga2-ci-cd/README.md

 # Gitlab variables

-Now that we have the private key, we need to add it into our project as a 'variable'
+Now that we have the private key, we need to add it into our project as a 'variable'.

 In your project, go to: